ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/01_exercises/07_arrays/README.md

 ![confetti](img/confetti.gif)

-Make further adjustments to give the example your own.
+Make further adjustments to make the example your own.

 Try to solve the exercise on your own first.
 If you don't know how to start, here two hints: